-Tori Ger - Laws of the camp
+Tori Zitkoi - Laws of the camp

 1. Every person is expected to contribute towards work around the camp.
 Such work would include such things as guard duty, preparation of food for feasts, chopping firewood, setting up the camp, taking down the camp, etc.